 New Orleans Police Department detective screw-up turned small town cop in New Iberia, Louisiana, DAVE ROBICHEAUX is the Great Lost P.I., no matter whether he wears a badge or not.
-For all the attention he pays to the regulations, it's a wonder he's a cop at all.
+For all the attention he pays to the regulations, it’s a wonder he’s a cop at all.
 And frequently he’s not.
 Suspension is a common occurrence.

-Sure, the series has at times devolved into formula.
-The number of ex-girlfriends wandering back into Dave's life, desperately needing his help, for example, is staggering.
-And every book seems to have a scene where Batiste, Dave's handyman, heading down to the boathouse to prep the barbeque for the day while Dave slurps an ice-cold Dr. Pepper, watching the condensation bead on the can, as the sun burns off the mist rising on the bayou.
+Sure, the series has at times wandered into formula.
+The number of ex-girlfriends wandering back into Dave’s life, desperately needing his help, for example, is staggering.
+And every book seems to have a scene where Batiste, Dave’s handyman, is heading down to the boathouse to prep the barbeque for the day while Dave slurps an ice-cold Dr. Pepper, watching the condensation bead on the can, as the sun burns off the mist rising on the bayou.

 And ever since the pivotal and genre-hopping In the Electric Mist with the Confederate Dead (1993), in which Dave, having fallen off the wagon, begins to believe a dead Civil War general is guiding him from the grave, one might quibble that there have been a few too many dead people popping up in the books to offer him help on his cases.
 It almost feels like cheating.

 But that’s really nitpicking, because when he’s on his game, Burke is a powerful and masterful writer.
 No matter how many times he describes that boathouse scene, my mouth still starts to watering, and I swear I can almost smell the bittersweet woodsmoke.
 And every dead person that refuses to stay dead is just one more reminder that the past is always with us, and that even the most damned of us might, just might, have a shot at redemption.